HL7/cds-hooks/input/pagecontent/index.md

 `resourceId` | CONDITIONAL | *string* | A relative reference to the relevant resource.
 SHOULD be provided when the `type` attribute is `delete`.
 {:.grid}

-> Note that because the update has the updated resource in its entirety, the possibility exists for changes to have been made to the resource being updated (see [concurrency](https://www.hl7.org/fhir/http.html#concurrency).)
-The CDS Client may reject changes that conflict with other updates made to the resource.

 The following example illustrates a create action: